RonaldTayie/RonaldTayie/README.md

 ### Ronald Tayie Ngwenya 👋

 - 🔭 I’m currently working on ...
-ReactJS and django(Python)
+VueJS and django(Python)
 - 🌱 I’m currently learning ...
-ReactJS
+VueJS
 - 👯 I’m looking to collaborate on ...
 Python(Django)
 - 🤔 I’m looking for help with ...
-ReactJS
+Database Hosting
 - 💬 Ask me about ...
 Backend Development
-- 📫 How to reach me: ... https://maidportdemo.000webhostapp.com/
+- 📫 How to reach me: ...
+1999roniengwegmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I have been coding since I was 12.
-I love backend development and am currently brushing up my design skills.
+I tend to solo development because I am a freelancer.
 -->